sitereconlogo

 image.png

-Toggle between the views easily just by clicking any of the options highlighted in the yellow box above.
+Toggle between the views by clicking any options highlighted in the yellow box above.

 5.4.
 Zoom in/out